Should I install my manufactured stone or stone veneer myself?

 Seal all joint edges by applying pressure on the mortar, causing mortar to move into the joints.

 When the mortar becomes crumbly, use a dry bristle brush or small whisk broom to clean any spots of mortar left off the stones face.

 You will also need to brush joints to remove any loose mortar.

 NOTE: Loose mortar spots should not be allowed to dry overnight.

-A stone sealer may be applied to enhance the colour and protect the stone from penetrating stains.
-Be sure to test the sealer on a small area to make sure you will like the results.
+A manufactured stone sealer may be applied to enhance the colour and protect the stone from penetrating stains.
+Be sure to test the manufactured stone sealer on a small area to make sure you will like the results.

 Canyon Stone Canada Inc carries a variety of manufactured wall stone that can be grouted or dry stacked, in a variety of remarkable colours, for either exterior or interior wall applications.
 Visit one of our dealer showrooms and ask about their exterior stone products and installation services.
 For a free catalogue, or to locate a Canadian dealer near you, contact us